PanGami/SMKTelkomRpl/XI/Semester1/FreeToCode/Dicoding/Javascript Projects/README.md

 GOODLUCK!
-Dont forget about Hapi And nanoid!
+Dont forget about NPM Hapi And nanoid!